skryptx/Server-Side-Playground/java/README.md

 `int i = 10210983`<br>
 `long l = i; //value will be the same`

+### Reference Types
+1. Memory is of two types => Stack and Heap.
+2. Each object is stored in a heap.
+3. Each method has its own stack

 ### Important Notes

 1. When you want accurate result , do not use float or doube.
 Use BigDecimal in that scenario. <br>